tbreuss/mithril-by-examples/examples/css-animation-on-element-removal.md

 ---
 title: CSS Animation on Element Removal
-desc: Mithril offers the `onbeforeremove` hook that allows us to defer the removal of an element.
+abstract: Mithril.js offers the `onbeforeremove` hook that allows us to defer the removal of an element.
 date: 2021-10-19
 tags: [basics, animation, official, m.mount, vnode, dom, onbeforeremove]
 level: beginner